Art1193/HACKBOX/README.md

 # HACKBOX

 HACKBOX is a web security testing lab made using Flask for budding security enthusiasts to learn about various web vulnerabilities.
-Inspired by DVWA, the contributors have tried their best to regenerate various web vulnerabilities
+Inspired by DVWA, the Blogger have tried their best to regenerate various web vulnerabilities

 The application is solely made for educational purpose and to learn web hacking in a legal environment.